Petar Veličković

 I serve on the Scientific Advisory Board of the Institute for AI Research and Development of Serbia.

 I have participated in a working group for developing the curriculum for the fourth year of Serbian grammar schools for gifted students in Mathematics and IT.
-For the first time, we have introduced a regular taught module on Artificial Intelligence and Machine Learning.
+For the first time, we have introduced a regular taught module on Contemporary Artificial Intelligence, with its materials available for all.

 I serve on the Advisory Board of the Montenegrin AI Association, a non-governmental organisation founded with an ambition to bring together the Montenegrin AI community.